Azure/Azure-Proactive-Resiliency-Library/docs/content/services/management/_index.md

 +++
-title = "Governance"
+title = "Management"
-description = "Governance Services" date = 2023-10-11T10:12:16Z
+description = "Management Services" date = 2023-03-21T10:12:16Z
 draft = false
 +++

-This page lists all of the Azure Services under the Governance category for which the APRL has guidance, recommendations and queries for.
+This page lists all of the Azure Services under the Management category for which the APRL has guidance, recommendations and queries for.

 ## Services List